-An innovation in the Erasmus+ program generation 2021-2027 are the Blended Intensive Programs (BIP).
-These are designed to promote the use of innovative learning and teaching methods and to take advantage of the opportunities for online collaboration.
+The Blended Intensive Programs (BIP) make up a new component of the Erasmus+ program generation 2021-2027.
+They are designed to promote the use of innovative learning and teaching methods and to take advantage of the opportunities for online collaboration.
 A BIP involves the mobility of a group.

-Within the BIPs, students and teachers can participate in a short physical group mobility (5-30 days) combined with virtual phase (duration not specified) at an Erasmus+ partner university.
-A BIP requires at least 3 Higher Education Institutions participating in the Erasmus+ program, from 3 different program countries and at least 15 students to participate, and they should be able to achieve a minimum of 3 ECTS.
+In the BIPs, students and teaching staff can participate in a short physical group mobility (5-30 days) combined with a virtual phase at an Erasmus+ partner university.
+A BIP requires at least 3 higher education institutions participating in the Erasmus+ program, from 3 different program countries and at least 15 mobile participants, and each should be able to achieve a minimum of 3 ECTS.

-Conceptual elaboration requires at least 3 higher education institutions (HEI) holding an Erasmus+ Charter for Higher Education (ECHE), from 3 different Program Countries.
-Additional HEIs or organizations from Program or Partner Countries may optionally participate in a BIP.
-The physical stay of participants from partner countries must be funded by the sending institutions.
+A BIP requires at least 3 HEIs holding an Erasmus+ Charter for Higher Education (ECHE), from 3 different Program Countries.
+Other HEIs or organizations from Program or Partner Countries can optionally participate in a BIP.
+The physical stay of participants from Partner Countries must be funded by the sending institutions.

-The coordinating university applies for funds on behalf of all partners for organizational support for the organization and implementation of the BIP.
-These are granted for a maximum of 20 Erasmus+ participants.
+The coordinating university applies for funds on behalf of all partners for support for the organization and implementation of the BIP.
+Funds are granted for a maximum of 20 Erasmus+ participants.